 An award of The USA Hockey Foundation, the Patty Kazmaier Memorial Award is presented annually to the top player in NCAA Division I women’s ice hockey.
-The 2021 Patty Kazmaier Memorial Award winner will be announced at a later date.
-More details will follow.
+The 2021 Patty Kazmaier Memorial Award winner will be announced on March 27 on NHL Network.

 It doesn’t matter if it’s in practice or a game, Northeastern senior goaltender Aerin Frankel hates it when an opposing shooter scores on her.

-The Huskies’ standout has made a habit of shutting down the opposition this season, as she is on her way to once again rewriting the Northeastern record books and placing herself in the discussion for the prestigious Patty Kazmaier Memorial Award for the third straight season.
+The Huskies’ standout has made a habit of shutting down the opposition this season, as she is on her way to once again rewriting the Northeastern record books and placing herself in the discussion for the prestigious Patty Kazmaier Memorial Award for the third straight season, this year as a top-three finalist.

 “I’m a very competitive person,” Frankel said.
 “Obviously, you’re not going to have a shutout every night, that’s a lot to ask of yourself.
 But I take every shot, every period, every game one at a time, and I think that mindset of staying in the present has helped me find success and more consistency.”

-Frankel has enjoyed rock-solid consistency this season, leading the nation with 13 wins, a 0.598 goals-against average and a .973 save percentage in 15 games played.
-Frankel has only allowed nine goals — two on the power play and seven at even strength — and she leads the country with eight shutouts in those 15 games.
+Frankel has enjoyed rock-solid consistency this season, leading the nation with 19 wins, a 0.81 goals-against average and a .965 save percentage in 23 games played.
+She leads the country with nine shutouts in those 23 games.

 “Just when you think Aerin has reached her peak and is performing at her best, she gets better,” Northeastern coach Dave Flint said.
 “She’s a world-class athlete who works every day to be the best version of herself.
 She makes her teammates around her better and gives our team a chance to win every game.
 I am very fortunate to have been able to coach her the past four years.”